dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 This plugin overrides the following method in `frontend/plugin_init.rb`

 ```
-ApplicationHelper.def supported_locales_options
+ApplicationHelper.supported_locales_options
 ```

-It also extends/overrides the defaults schema.
+It also extends/overrides the `defaults` schema.
 See `schemas/defaults_ext.rb`

 ## Credits